Kalpana Chawla: Second space mission and death

 On July 27, 2000, Chawla was selected for her second flight as part of the crew of STS-107.
 STS-107 was delayed 13 times over two years for a variety of reasons, including orbiter maintenance and the discovery of cracks in the shuttle engine flow liners on July 19, 2002.
 The mission finally launched on January 16, 2003.
-As the mission's flight engineer, she provided assistance to pilot William C. McCool during takeoff.
+As the mission's flight engineer, she provided assistance to pilot William C. McCool during liftoff.

 STS-107 was a multidisciplinary scientific mission modeled after the previous STS-90.
 The crew was assigned to two teams working in shifts to ensure that experiments were conducted nonstop.
 Chawla worked on the Red Team alongside fellow astronauts Ilan Ramon, Laurel Clark, and Rick Husband.
-She performed a variety of experiments while in orbit, researching astroculture as well as the properties of combustion, crystal growth, granular materials, and mist.
+She performed a variety of experiments while in orbit, researching astroculture and the effects of low gravity on the properties of combustion, crystal growth, cancer growth, granular materials, and mist.
+Other experiments included those to recycle water on the International Space Station, study the Sun, and analyze the behavior of insects and fish in space, the latter having been tested on behalf of the elementary students that created them.
 Overall, the crew of STS-107 performed over 80 experiments in various disciplines.

-As the flight engineer, Chawla was tasked, alongside mission specialist Clark, with assessing the shuttle's system before reentry on February 1.
-Columbia began reentry on 8:44 a.m. on February 1.
-At 8:54 a.m, four sensors on the shuttle's wing failed, and at 9:00 a.m, the shuttle began disintegrating in the sky above Texas, killing all seven crew members aboard.
+As the flight engineer, Chawla was tasked, alongside mission specialist Clark, with assessing the shuttle's system before re-entry on February 1.
+Columbia began re-entry at 8:44 a.m. on February 1.
+At 8:54 a.m, four sensors on the shuttle's wing failed, and at 9:00 a.m, the shuttle began disintegrating in the sky above Texas and Louisiana, killing all seven crew members aboard 16 minutes before they were due to land at the Kennedy Space Center in Florida.
+Following the incident, both NASA and various independent groups began investigating the cause of the disaster.
+For the next two years, NASA suspended all space flights while investigations were ongoing.
 In 2003, a report by the Columbia Accident Investigation Board found that a piece of insulating foam broke off from the shuttle's external tank during liftoff, striking the left wing of the orbiter.
-When the Columbia began reentry, hot gases entered the damaged wing, leading to the shuttle's destruction.
+When Columbia began re-entry, hot gases entered the damaged wing, leading to the shuttle's destruction.

 NASA established a team near Hemphill, Texas, to search for the remains of the crew.
 On February 4 or 5, NASA began transporting the recovered remains to the Armed Forces Institute of Pathology at Dover Air Force Base.
-(Note: Chien gives the date as February 5 while Leinbach & Ward give the date as February 4.)
+(Note: Chien gives the date as February 5, while Leinbach & Ward give the date as February 4.)
 By February 11, all crew members' remains had been recovered, including Chawla's.
 A memorial service was held in Hemphill that afternoon.
-Her remains were ultimately cremated and scattered at Zion National Park.
+Chawla's remains were ultimately cremated and scattered at Zion National Park.
+Considering both her flight in STS-87 and STS-107, she logged a total of 30 days, 14 hours, and 54 minutes in space by the end of her career.